camvaz/wizeline-assesment-api/README.md

 ## Routes

 - `/` <b>GET:</b> Prints `Hello World!`.
-- `/stock` <b>GET:</b>  Sends a JSON response with information related to a random stock from an array of tickers.
+- `/stock/:ticker` <b>GET:</b>  Sends a JSON response with information related to a specific stock by providing a ticker.
 The response contains the following format:

 ```
 export interface Response {